eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 + Experience of Unity, C# and 3D application development.
 + Working knowledge of HMD (ie Oculus, HTC Vive, Hololens)
 + Experience with Hololens, HTC Vive, Oculus, Google Cardboard and other leading AR/VR platforms
-+ Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based datastores and libraries (Lucene, Solr, etc.)
++ Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based data stores and libraries (Lucene, Solr, etc.)
 + Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
 + Hadoop data platform is capable of supporting a growing list of downstream platforms like Tableau, Zeppelin etc.
 + Expertise with Hive, YARN, Spark, Presto, Kafka, SOLR, Oozie, Sentry, Encryption, Hbase, etc.